AttitudeLTD/appoint/README.md

 ## Deploy to Vercel

-Vercel deployment will guide you through creating a Supabase account and project.
+Vercel deployment will guide you through creating a Supabase account and project!

 After installation of the Supabase integration, all relevant environment variables will be assigned to the project so the deployment is fully functioning.